BioJulia/PopGen.jl/docs/PopObj_accessing.md

 ```

 !!! info ":end"
      All things start at 1, so there is no need for a special word for it.
 On the other hand, objects can have unknown lengths or varied lengths as you work with them.
-In Julia, use the word `end` in a slice range to indicate you want it to go to the end,, regardless of length or known size.
+In Julia, use the word `end` in a slice range to indicate you want it to go to the end, regardless of length or known size.

-One more example withh genotypes:
+One more example with genotypes:

 ``` julia tab="slice genotypes"
 julia> ncats.loci.fca8[1:3]